Invisalign and Smile Direct Club are two services with a lot in common, but a few major differences as well.

 The main reason why so many folks opt to choose Smile Direct Club over Invisalign is that, while Invisalign can cost around $6,000, the price tag for Smile Direct Club's treatment is under 2k.

-Of course those against Smile Direct Club will argue that additional damage that could be done to your teeth from improper alignment procedures will outweigh the cheaper price tag.
+Of course those against Smile Direct Club will argue that the additional damage that could potentially be done to your teeth from improper alignment procedures will outweigh the cheaper price tag.